 Orange cat varieties – Why they attract and engage us so

-Throughout history orange cats have been called many things.
+Do they exhibit orange cat behavior?
+Throughout history such cats have been called many things.
 Sometimes in English we call them Ginger cats, or Marmalade cats and some are indeed Tabby cats.

 They are brightly coloured, and vibrant, and when moving they flash past like a streak of light.
 They have captured the human imagination for centuries.
 Could it be because their cat owners see them as fiery personalities, mini tigers ready for a scrap but will melt into a cuddle instantly if one is offered.